 Date of Authorship for this Version

 McDougal, Myres S., "Regional Planning and Development: The Process of Using Intelligence, Under Conditions of Resource and Institutional Interdependence, for Securing Community Values" (1947).
 Faculty Scholarship Series.
-Paper 2485.
+2485.